Eye2Drive’s Solutions for the Automotive Industry

 Pedestrian

-It is imperative for autonomous vehicles to identify all pedestrians on the scene, even in the most challenging conditions, to ensure their safety and the safety of the car passengers.
+Autonomous vehicles must identify all pedestrians on the scene, even in the most challenging conditions, to ensure their safety and that of car passengers.
 Conventional imaging systems can struggle to capture the scene adequately.

 Traffic Lights